crypto-org-chain/cronos-docs/docs/resources/technical-glossary.md

 **Genesis**

 The origin of a blockchain, also known as block 1.
 It can also be used to reference the initial state of the blockchain at origination.

+**Genesis State**

+It defines the state necessary for initializing the chain from a previous exported height.

 **Governance**